MFazio23/wc2018/README.md

 Past that, I don't get any personal info nor do I want it.

 ## Terms of Service
-WC2018 is just for fun, should be free, and has no attached warranty.
+WWC2019 is just for fun, should be free, and has no attached warranty.

 Again, this is in no way officially associated with FIFA or the 2018 FIFA World Cup Russia™.

 Soccer ball icon made by Freepik from www.flaticon.com

-###### WC2018 is in no way officially associated with FIFA or the 2018 FIFA World Cup Russia™.
+###### WWC2019 is in no way officially associated with FIFA or the FIFA Women's World Cup France 2019™.